stat545ubc-2021/ChloeYou_Mini_Data_Analysis/mini-project-2.md

 Compute the number of observations within each genre.
 Based on prior knowledge, we choose the following 11 most popular genres and omit the other ones.

+**Comment:** Computing the number of games that exist in each genre is helpful in understanding how big the genre is on Steam.
+Although this alone does not suffice to understand the reseach question we have in mind.
+Additional calculations of total reviews received in genre, average number of reviews received per title will be needed to answer the question.
+For now, I have sneaked in the calculation of average positive review ratio into the summary, along with the number of observations within each genre.

 ``` r
 ((genres_summary<- sg_copy %>%
   select(id, genre, ratio_of_postive_user_reviews, number_of_total_reviews) %>%